folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * **Allow title level requests**.
 If your library wants to use title-level requesting, check this box.
 * **”Create title level request” selected by default.** If you are using title-level requesting, there will be a box on the request form in the Requests app to toggle whether a request is title-level or item-level.
 If you’d like title-level request to be the default choice, check this box.
+* **Fail to create title level hold when request is blocked by circulation rule**.
+Check this box if you want title level hold requests to follow the circulation rules.
+If you do not check this box, then title level hold requests will go through even when item level hold requests are blocked by the circulation rule.

 Make sure to click **Save** at the bottom of the screen to save any changes.

-Note that once you check the box to allow title level requests, if a title-level request is then created, you will not be able to turn title-level requesting off.
+Before allowing title level requesting, be aware that you will not be able to turn title-level requesting off if there are any open title level requests.

 ### Notice templates